Compare Tree Removal Estimates Now

 - Hollow spots on the trunk, etc.

-It can be difficult to tell if a mature tree is really dead or just dormant so having a trained arborist to have a look at it is recommended.
+It can be difficult to tell if a mature tree is really dead or just dormant so having a trained arborist or dead tree service to have a look at it is recommended.

 2. Trees with rot

 Trees with internal rot in their trunk will eventually become a hazard.
-There are some tell tail signs that a tree has internal rot.
-Bracket fungi on grows on dead timber, so if you see bracket fungi growing on your tree trunk, (see image below) you will need to get it inspected by an arborist.
+There are some telltale signs that a tree has internal rot.
+Bracket fungi2 grow on dead timber, so if you see bracket fungi growing on your tree trunk, (see image below) you will need to get it inspected by an arborist.
 The further down the trunk it is, the bigger the problem you have.

 3. Storm damaged trees

-Trees are great at reacting to a lean and send out more stability roots to counter the lean, but this takes time.
+Trees are great at reacting to a lean and sending out more stable roots to counter the lean, but this takes time.
 More wind or rain in the meantime could send the tree toppling over.

 4. Tall Trees Next to Buildings, Roads, And Powerlines